 In Saint Lucy, there is the Spring Hall Land Lease (SHLLP).
-This project originally started as a land settlement project circa 1980 on the Project's 407 acres with provision for irrigating only about 36 hectares (88 acres) of mainly crop/vegetable farming, with a dairy.
+This project originally started as a land settlement project circa 1980 on the Project's 407 acres with prevision for irrigating only about 36 hectares (88 acres) of mainly crop/vegetable farming, with a dairy.
 Plot sizes average about 3 hectares and range from about half hectare to about 9 hectares, with one dairy/crop farmer allocated 27 hectares.
 The SHLLP has experiences water issues from inception with an inadequate irrigation water supply for the dry season and flooding during the rainy season.
 The Project commenced using potable water from the BWA public supply mains.
 This eventually proved too expensive and forced a switch to the Friendship ground water well, then as irrigated area steadily increased the well located at Mount Poyer was added in 1991.

 The Barbados Physical Development Plan, Integrated Rural Development Programme (IRDP) identifies lands within the Soil Protection Overlay represent an irreplaceable resource and will be protected over the long term for food production and other agricultural uses.
 The Soil Protection Overlay was identified based on the following criteria: the availability of the best agricultural land, suitability under projected climatic conditions, access to or potential for irrigation water and the provision of the support services necessary for the efficient production of food crops.
-The lands at Spring Hall are located the North and South East areas of the island within the soil protected areas (Figure 4: Food and Agriculture Map).
+The lands at Spring Hall are located the North and South East areas of the island within the soil protected areas.
+In Barbados, cultivation is an important part of land management and supports the irrigation of crops.
+The minimum depth that is the ideal in terms of achieving the best seed bed, aeration and water holding capacity at minimum cost is between 400 mm and 500 mm is the best cultivation depth at "least cost" in the heavy clays.
+(Figure 4: Food and Agriculture Map).